olcf/hands-on-with-slate/modules/06_Debugging/03_debug.md

 ls -l /
 whoami
 ```

 And you can see that you do not have ownership anywhere to write your file.

 This is a great example of when to use an `emptyDir`.
+This can be used to mount a temporary directory that
-And `emptyDir` is, as the name would suggest, an empty directory that will live for as long as the pod.
-It will only exist so long as the Pod is scheduled to the Node and as such should only be used for scratch space.
+will live for as long as the pod.
+It will only exist so long as the Pod is running and as such should only be
+used for scratch space.

-The `emptyDir` will be world writeable.
-We add an `emptyDir` to the `/emptyDir` mount point and change our command to write there instead:
+The `emptyDir` will be world writable.
+We add an `emptyDir` to the `/emptyDir` mount point and change our command to write
+there instead:

 ```yaml
 apiVersion: v1